-This carrier ticks all the right boxes in design, strength and space.
+This carrier ticks all the right boxes in design, strength, and space.
 It also comes fully packed with features that allow for an enjoyable experience.
-The soft padded carrier comes in medium, large and extra-large perfect for two cats of average size.
+The soft padded carrier comes in medium, large, and extra-large perfect for two cats of average size.

 3. Portable ONE FOR PETS 2-in-1 double pet shelter

-This soft padded meshed style carrier is a two in one carrier that is joint but can also adjust to form one large carrier.
+This soft padded meshed style carrier is a two-in-one carrier that is joint but can also adjust to form one large carrier.
 This simple design incorporates ultra-streamlined styling with a modern and unique twist.

 - Perfect for car travel with safety straps for both cats.

 - Foldable which is space efficient, best for traveling and outdoors.

 - Use as two connected carriers but still divided to give each cat its own privacy

 - Can be used as one big carrier, since the zip can be adjusted to provide a free-flow open space

 - Both carriers can be divided and totally separated to form two single carriers

 - Dimensions are 20”/ 20” / 39” providing enough room for two average-sized cats or three smaller felines.